Saran-nns/gradients/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/gradients.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Gradients is a library to perform gradient checking on your deep learning models.
-It uses centered finite difference approximation to check the difference between analytical and numerical gradients.
+Gradients is a library that provide unit test function to perform gradient checking on your deep learning models.
+It uses `centered finite difference approximation` to check the difference between analytical and numerical gradients and report if the check fails on any parameters of your model.
 Currently `Gradients` supports only PyTorch and its models built with custom layers, custom loss functions, activation functions and any neural network function subclassing `AutoGrad`.

 Optimizing deep learning models is a two step process:
     1. Compute gradients with respect to parameters
     2. Update the parameters given the gradients

-In PyTorch, step 1 is done by the type-based automatic differentiation system `torch.nn.autograd` and 2 by `torch.optim`.
+In PyTorch, step 1 is done by the type-based automatic differentiation system `torch.nn.autograd` and 2 by the package implementing optimization algorithms `torch.optim`.
 Using  them, we can develop fully customized deep learning models with `torch.nn.Module` as follows;

 ### Activation function with backward